pvd232/METIS/README.md

 2. Load the EGGFM checkpoint and rebuild `EnergyMLP`.
 3. Construct an `EGGFMDiffusionEngine` from `medit.diffusion`.
-4. Compute a diffusion map (or similar embedding) over `weinreb_qc` using the chosen metric (e.g. SCM or Euclidean) and the energy model.
+4. Compute a diffusion map (or similar embedding) over `weinreb_qc` using the chosen metric (SCM, Euclidean, or one of the Riemannian modes) and the energy model.
 5. Attach the embedding as `ad.obsm["X_eggfm_diffmap"]`.
 6. Write the resulting AnnData to: